HTattanBirch/bayes-factor-calculator/interpretation.md

 ***

 #### How do you interpret these results?
-The Bayes factor shows how much more or less likely your data are under the alternative hypothesis---which you specified on the left---compared with a null hypothesis of zero effect.
+The Bayes factor shows how much more or less probable your data are under the alternative hypothesis---which you specified on the left---compared with a null hypothesis of zero effect.

-For example, a Bayes factor of 50 means your data were fifty times  *more* likely under the alternative hypothesis than the null, which provides strong relative evidence for there being an effect.
-Conversely, a Bayes factor of 1/50 (0.02) means your data were fifty times  *less* likely under the alternative hypothesis than the null, which provides strong relative evidence for no effect.
+For example, a Bayes factor of 50 means your data were fifty times  *more* probable under the alternative hypothesis than the null, which provides strong relative evidence for there being an effect.
+Conversely, a Bayes factor of 1/50 (0.02) means your data were fifty times  *less* probable under the alternative hypothesis than the null, which provides strong relative evidence for no effect.
 Finally, a Bayes factor of 1 shows your data were *equally* likely under both the alternative and null hypotheses, so they provide no relative evidence at all.

 While Bayes factors are [continuous measures of evidence](https://psyarxiv.com/bua5n/), the following conventions can be used for journals that require p-values of <.05:^[1]